nguyenjpus/linux/_posts/2025-09/2025-09-30-Mastering-Linux+-Multiple-Choices-Q21-30-Explained.markdown

 - `/etc/mtab` is a runtime mount table, not for persistent config.
 - `/proc/mounts` is a kernel mount table, read-only.
   **Why /etc/exports is Incorrect**: On the NFS server, `/etc/exports` specifies which directories are shared and to whom (e.g., IP ranges).
 The client (this system) uses `/etc/fstab` to mount those shares.
 The question focuses on the client’s persistent mount setup, not server export config.
   **Key Concept**: `/etc/fstab` format: device, mount point, type, options, dump, pass.
 NFS server exports vs. client mounts are distinct roles.
+  **Bonus**: `/etc/exports` defines NFS shares on the server.
+An entry like /data/share 192.168.2.0/24(rw,sync) allows read-write access.
+Run exportfs -ra to apply.
   **Memory Aid**: “Exports for server sharing, fstab for client grabbing.”

 ## Question 28: Checking RAID Array Status